Oxide: The Essence of Rust: Oxide, Formally

-With dynamic $\oxmuta$-safety in hand, the evaluation rules become otherwise quite mundane: \oxname{E-Move} returns a value by moving it off of the stack $\oxstore$. \oxname{E-Copy} copies the value from the stack. \oxname{E-Borrow} creates a pointer value to the place $\oxplace$.
-In all these cases, we employ the dynamic $\oxmuta$-safety check just as we employed the static equivalent in their typing rules.
-Branching is completely standard.
+In \Fig{fig:dynamics}, we present a selection of our small-step operational semantics which is defined using Felleisen and Hieb-style left-to-right evaluation contexts~\cite{felleisen92:eval-contexts} over configurations of the form $\oxconfigurationshape$.
+Since our semantics uses referents $\oxreferent$ as an abstract version of memory addresses, some of our rules rely on a notion of place-expression evaluation, $\oxnorm{\oxstore}{\oxplaceexpr}{\oxreferent}{\oxvaluectx}{\oxvalue}$ (\Fig{fig:dynamics}, top), which should be read as: $\oxplaceexpr$ evaluates to $\oxreferent$, which maps to $\oxvalue$ with a surrounding context $\oxvaluectx$ in $\oxstore$.

-\paragraph{Assignment} In \oxname{E-Assign}, we require (as in \oxname{T-Move}) that the place $\oxplace$ being updated is safe to use $\oxmut$-ly.
-This is important since assignment will overwrite the value, and without ensuring uniqueness, we could introduce dead pointers or data races.
-To add the updated value to our stack, we use the metafunction $\oxplacesv{\oxplace}{\oxvalue}$ to flatten the value into a collection of mappings from places to their respective shapes for that part of $\oxvalue$.
+The evaluation rules are straightforward: \oxname{E-Move} returns a value by moving it off of the stack $\oxstore$, replacing it with $\oxuninit$. \oxname{E-Copy} copies the value from the stack. \oxname{E-Borrow} creates a pointer value to the referent $\oxreferent$.
+Branching is completely standard, hence elided.
+Assignment, similar to \oxname{E-Copy} and \oxname{E-Borrow}, uses the place-expression evaluation rules, but instead cares specifically about the value context $\oxvaluectx$, rather than the value $\oxvalue$.
+Assignment also decomposes the computed referent $\oxreferent$ to get its root identifier $\oxid$.
+Then, it updates the stack by maintaining this value context when it updates $\oxid$ (mapping it to $\oxvaluectx[\oxvalue]$).

-\paragraph{Binding and the Stack} In the case of \oxname{E-Let}, and \oxname{E-App}, we are introducing new bindings, and thus, similar to assignment, use $\texttt{places-val}$ to turn values into a collection of mappings from places to their respective shapes.
-In addition, since we want these bindings to be well scoped, we introduce a $\oxkey{pop}$ instruction to pop the new binding off of the stack.
-The semantics of this instruction are given in \oxname{E-Pop}, where we see that a $\oxkey{pop}$ instruction will step to unit, while removing the most recent collection of places rooted at its argument $\oxid$ from the stack.
-The use of $\oxkey{pop}$ is important to ensuring that bindings are well-scoped, and that variable shadowing works properly.
+\paragraph{Binding and the Stack} Bindings are interesting in that they introduce our two administrative forms, $\oxframed{\oxexpr}$ and $\oxshift{\oxexpr}$.
+For instance, in \oxname{E-Let}, we step to $\oxshift{\oxexpr}$ rather than $\oxexpr$ alone in order to ensure that the binding for $\oxid$ is well-scoped and ends when it should (seen in \oxname{E-Shift}).
+In \oxname{E-AppClosure}, we similarly step to $\oxframed{\oxexpr}$ to ensure that after evaluating the body of the closure we drop the stack frame from that function call (seen in \oxname{E-Framed}).
+Both \oxname{E-Shift} and \oxname{E-Framed} rely crucially on the fact that our stack $\oxstore$ is ordered --- they must match the most recent entry.